Factors Associated With Asthma Control in 121 Preschool Children

 4Centro de Investigação, Hospital Dona Estefânia – CHULC, EPE, Lisbon, Portugal

-Background: There are controversial data about risk factors for uncontrolled asthma in preschool children.
+Background: Data on risk factors for uncontrolled asthma in preschool children are controversial.

 Objective: This study aims to explore the association between clinical and functional parameters and the lack of asthma control in preschool children.

-Methods: Children 3-5 years-old with asthma and healthy controls were recruited.
-A questionnaire was used to identify the potential risk factors of uncontrolled asthma as defined by GINA (Global INitiative for Asthma) criteria.
-Lung function and bronchial reversibility were evaluated through impulse oscillometry (IOS) and spirometry.
-Adjusted odds ratios (OR) were estimated based on multivariable generalized additive regression models.
+Methods: Children aged 3-5 years with asthma and healthy controls were recruited.
+A questionnaire was used to identify potential risk factors for uncontrolled asthma, as defined by the Global INitiative for Asthma criteria.
+Lung function and bronchial reversibility were evaluated through impulse oscillometry and spirometry.
+Adjusted odds ratios were estimated based on multivariable generalized additive regression models.
 The discriminative ability of the models was measured by the area under the receiver operating characteristic curve (AUC).

-Results: 121 children were included, 107 of which had asthma and 14 were healthy controls.
+Results: The study population comprised 121 children (107 with asthma and 14 healthy controls).
 Fifty-three patients (50%) had uncontrolled asthma.
-After adjustment, the variables associated with an increased risk of lack of control were: “More than 3 flare-ups in last 12 months”, “moderate to severe rhinitis”, “relative variation in post-bronchodilator FVC and FEV1”.
-The AUC of the final models that included variation of FVC or FEV1 were 0.82 and 0.81, respectively.
-R5-20, R5-20% and AX z-score values of the healthy group were lower than those of children with asthma.
+After adjustment, the variables associated with an increased risk of lack of control were as follows: “More than 3 flare-ups in the last 12 months”, “Moderate to severe rhinitis”, and “Relative variation in postbronchodilator FVC and FEV1”.
+The AUC of the final models that included variation in FVC or FEV1 were 0.82 and 0.81, respectively.
+The R5-20, R5-20%, and AX z-score values of the healthy group were lower than those of children with asthma.

 Conclusion: In preschool children, clinical and functional parameters are associated with uncontrolled asthma.
-More studies are needed to confirm usefulness of the IOS.
+More studies are needed to confirm the usefulness of impulse oscillometry.